 - widespread poverty

-- enormous gap between the haves and have nots
+- enormous gap between the ruling class and the working class (no middle class)

 Examples of Banana Republics